Use Case

 • Treat the linked analysis as the creative reference and the script as the execution layer you customize.

-How long does each step in the pipeline take?
+How long should each stage in the pipeline take?

 Other Use Cases